⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Top Hevy Alternatives

-PRPath - Best for AI Coaching
+PRPath - Best for Conversational AI Coaching

-Pricing: $9.99/month or $49.99/year (7-day trial) • Best for: Lifters who want intelligent coaching alongside tracking
+Pricing: Free Forever tier, or Pro at $9.99/month or $49.99/year (7-day trial) • Best for: Lifters who want a chat coach, nutrition tracking, and fasting in one app

-Experience PRPath's AI coaching →
+Experience PRPath's Atlas coach →

 Strong - Best for Simplicity

 Strong strips away social features and focuses purely on tracking.
 If you find Hevy too busy and want minimalist reliability, Strong delivers.
-Plus, it offers a one-time lifetime purchase that Hevy doesn't.

-Pricing: $4.99/month or $99.99 lifetime • Best for: Those who want simple tracking without social aspects
+Pricing: $4.99/month or $29.99/year • Best for: Those who want simple tracking without social aspects

 Read our Strong review →